Click here for information about visiting Lynch Canyon.

 Visiting Lynch Canyon

-Thanks to support from the Solano County Board of Supervisors and Solano County Parks, Lynch Canyon is now open to the public year-round on Saturdays and Sundays.
-Gate hours are from 9am to 5pm.* Lynch Canyon is also open from 9am to 5pm on Monday, November 11, 2013, in honor of Veterans Day.
-Please see our Events Calendar for scheduled activities, as well as announcements of closures during high-fire season.
-Information on the popular Lynch Canyon Trail Run can be found here: lynchcanyontrailrun.com.
+Thanks to support from the Solano County Board of Supervisors and Solano County Parks, Lynch Canyon is now open to the public year-round from 9am to 5pm on Saturdays, Sundays and Mondays.* Please see our Events Calendar for scheduled activities, as well as announcements of closures during extreme weather conditions.
+Parking is $5 per day, or purchase an annual pass by calling Solano County Parks at (707) 784-6765.
+Information on the popular Lynch Canyon Trail Run can be found here: lynchcanyontrailrun.org.

 PDF brochure and map of Lynch Canyon